 Our society is on the brink of radical change.
 The compelling challenges N1 that humanity is facing are increasingly complex, interlocked and multifaceted.
 Addressing these questions is key to move upstream to the roots of problems.
 The sciences have the capacity to understand phenomena, to instigate social debate and to propose solutions benefitting all.

 This calls for agency and transdisciplinary approaches that go beyond existing patterns of how knowledge is developed.
-Imagining Science understands itself as a creative catalyst that collaborates with scientists and designers to develop informed and creative responds to the problems to be solved.
+Imagining Science understands itself as a creative catalyst that collaborates with scientists, designers and citizens to develop informed and creative responds to the problems to be solved.
+This implies an endeavour of taking many small steps and parallel fostering a holistic, connecting and mediating approach between the multiple social assignments.

 Sciences and the arts as